Top 15 NHL Power Forwards

 2) Jamie Benn (Dallas Stars)

-Since the 2013-14 season, only Sidney Crosby and Patrick Kane have more points than Benn, one of the hardest working players in the league.
-Drafted in the fifth-round in 2007, he cracked the team only two years later – an unbelievable feat from such a late round pick.
+Since the 2013-14 season, only Sidney Crosby and Patrick Kane have more points than Jamie Benn, who is one of the hardest working players in the league.
+Drafted in the fifth-round in 2007, he cracked the team only two years later — an unbelievable feat from such a late round pick.

 Benn determines the pace of the game using his skill level and assertiveness.
 Despite the impressive production, the former Kelowna Rocket is one of the toughest players you will ever see and isn’t afraid to drop the gloves with anyone in the league.